OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 Analyzing the disassembly in more detail will make it possible to understand the purpose of the rdx and rcx registers in this function.
 #### RDX - Virtual Instruction Pointer
 As already seen before, the rdx register gets initialized in the VM entry and contains the bytecode (address at 0x101178).
+This byte code is nothing else the "translated" instructions from the native CPU to the custom VM Instruction Set Architecure.
+It can be seen as an array, of which the entries are instructions, sequences defined as bytes, that can be accessed.
 Looking at the graph will show, that nearly every handler (and some other components like e.g. the dispatcher) will at least once manipulate the named register rdx.
 _Note: To show any occurences of e.g. registers, highlight the wished register and click on the mouse wheel in ghidra._
 <br>
 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/d9546851-c640-4b96-a16b-1f92dfeff2a8" width="1100">